Open 5 a.m.-1 a.m. daily

 In 2003, a renovation project doubled the size of the produce department once again – and created a new entry to maximize natural light.
 The giant awning came down, replaced by the equally imposing series of four-foot-tall letters spelling out Ballard Market.
-We are honored to be a member of the Ballard community – 24 hours a day!
+In 2017, the market underwent another major remodel.
+We are honored to be a member of the Ballard community.

 For those of you with electric cars, we have a wall-mounted Charge Point dual port unit (two cords) on the south side of the building off of 56th Street.
 This "Level 2" station has universal connectors.
 On average, a one-hour charge equates to 25 miles of driving.
 The cost is $0.49 per kWh.